Designing business roles

 - Technical roles - Roles found in business applications that are being used to control access within that application; ie Roles in Salesforce.com, AWS, Oracle RDBMS

-- OpenIAM Access roles - Roles which determine what you are allowed to do within the OpenIAM UI
+- OpenIAM Access roles are roles which determine what you are allowed to do within the OpenIAM UI

 This section describes factors that should be considered while designing your roles.
 This section is not intended to be an authoritative document on role design / modeling.

-An initial step in the role design process is to "discover" existing roles; ie. the access that users already have.
+An initial step in the role design process is to "discover" existing roles, i.e. the access that users already have.
 This information can be found both in OpenIAM and in your last access certifications.
 If OpenIAM has been deployed for IGA and already connected to your applications, then you will already have a full user profile in OpenIAM.
-If you have not, but have a previous user access certification available, than you can also use that.
+If you have not, but have a previous user access certification available, then you can also use that.

-To provide a more tangible example, assume that we are analyzing an technical department which has a distributed team that has access several applications.
+To provide a more tangible example, assume that we are analyzing a technical department which has a distributed team that has access to several applications.
 That matrix may look like the one below.

 |User Profile and Access||User 1||User 2||User 3||User 4||User 5|